 I obtained my PhD from the University of Warwick in 2004.
 From 2004 to 2012 I worked in the Philosophy Department at the University of Dundee.
-I joined the Aberdeen Philosophy Department in January 2013.
+I joined the University of Aberdeen in January 2013, where I am currently Head of Philosophy.

 I work primarily on the history of philosophy, particularly Spinoza and Kant, and its relationship to recent continental philosophy.

-I am Principal Investigator on the three-year AHRC project Equalities of Wellbeing in Philosophy and Architecture.
-The project focuses on the connection between Spinoza's concept of equality and architectural theory - a connection that is made through a shared notion of proportion.
-Our aim is to investigate this distinctive way of thinking about equality, and consider how can it can affect the wellbeing of individuals and communities through the built environment.
-My current work is focused on distinguishing Spinoza's concept of equality from standard moral and political senses of that term, and on understanding how equality functions in Spinoza's metaphysical, ethical, and political works.
-Please see the project website for information about the project, the team, and upcoming events.
+I am currently working on a monograph on Spinoza and equality, based on research undertaken in the AHRC project Equalities of Wellbeing in Philosophy and Architecture for which I was Principal Investigator (2013-16).
+The project focused on the connection between Spinoza's concept of equality and architectural theory, drawing on a shared notion of proportion.
+Our aim was to investigate this distinctive way of thinking about equality, and to consider how it can affect the wellbeing of individuals and communities through the built environment.
+An edited book based on the project, Spinoza's Philosophy of Ratio, was published by Edinburgh University Press (2018).

 2013-16: AHRC Standard Research Grant for Equalities of Wellbeing in Philosophy and Architecture